uantoniaa/IntroductionToRobotics/README.md

 ### Technical Implementation
 * Control each RGB channel of the LED using dedicated potentiometers.
 * The Arduino interprets the analog readings from the potentiometers and then produces a mapped output to the RGB LED pins for precise color adjustments.

-### Documentation & Publishing
-* The code related to this project has been uploaded to this repository.
-* The repository’s README (which you are currently viewing) contains:
-  - The project requirements and description.
-  - A photo of the hardware setup.
-  - A link to the video showcasing the functionality.

 ### Photos of the Hardware Setup